riflechess/riflechess.github.io/stp/summaries/Comprehensive__Neighborhood_Planning_Committee_-_Canceled.md

 date:
 ---
 #### Meeting Info
-* Type: CANCELED meeting of the Comprehensive Neighborhood Planning Committee
-* Purpose: Discussion on comprehensive neighborhood planning initiatives in Saint Paul
+**Type:** Comprehensive Neighborhood Planning Committee meeting (Canceled) **Purpose:** Discussion on comprehensive neighborhood planning initiatives for the City of Saint Paul **Date/Time:** No specific date/time was provided, as this meeting was canceled.
-* Date/Time: No date or time specified ( likely a scheduled meeting that was canceled)

 #### Summary
-This meeting appears to have been canceled, and no discussion or decisions were made.
-It's unclear what specific topics were planned for discussion, but it seems that the committee intended to address comprehensive neighborhood planning initiatives in Saint Paul.

-If you're looking for updates on this topic, I recommend checking with the City of Saint Paul's website or contacting the relevant committee members directly for more information.
+This meeting was unfortunately canceled.
+As a result, there were no discussions or decisions made regarding comprehensive neighborhood planning initiatives.
+The city will need to reschedule this meeting at a later time to discuss and address the plans for Saint Paul's neighborhoods.